Let's Encrypt Integration with Password Manager Pro

 - One certificate can secure up to 100 domains.
 You can enter a maximum of 100 names in the 'domain name' field out of which the first name is considered as the common name and the rest are treated as Subject Alternative Names (SAN).

-- Password Manager Pro supports http-01 and dns-01 based domain validations.
+- PMP supports http-01 and dns-01 based domain validations.
 Choose the challenge type based on your requirements.

 - Option to change the private key currently works only with the RSA key algorithm.

-Password Manager Pro expedites domain validation through automatic verification of HTTP-01 and DNS-01 challenges (currently Azure and Cloudflare DNS).
-For the automation to take effect, you have to initially map the end-server details to Password Manager Pro, which is a one-time process.
+PMP expedites domain validation through automatic verification of HTTP-01 and DNS-01 challenges (currently Azure, Cloudflare, Amazon Route 53, and RFC2136 DNS update).
+For the automation to take effect, you have to initially map the end-server details to PMP, which is a one-time process.

 For domain validation through http-01 challenge